 VantageScore vs FICO: The Differences

-FICO claims that 90% of top lenders use FICO Score to make lending decisions.
-Consumers who visit the Experian website will see the credit score monitoring service it offers uses the FICO Score 8 model.
+FICO claims that FICO Scores are used in 90% of lending decisions.
+Consumers who visit the Experian website will see that the credit score monitoring service it offers uses the FICO Score 8 model.
 You can also purchase your FICO Score directly from FICO.

 FICO and VantageScore credit scores are used by a variety of sources to consider your credit history and credit score.
 These can include lenders, landlords, employers, and insurance companies.
 (Read more about how credit checks for employment work.)